thomasfermi/Dynamic-Coattention-Network-for-SQuAD/README.md

 This is my tensorflow implementation of the [Dynamic Coattention Network](https://arxiv.org/abs/1611.01604) applied to question answering for the [SQuAD database](https://rajpurkar.github.io/SQuAD-explorer/) (tested with tensorflow version 1.1 and 1.2).
+The network gets a Wikipedia article and a question as inputs and should predict a segment (or span) of the article that answers the question.

 The data in the data/squad folder was downloaded and preprocessed via the starter code from assignment 4 of the Stanford Course [CS224n: Natural Language Processing with Deep Learning](http://web.stanford.edu/class/cs224n/).